abbadon1334/abbadon1334/README.md

-### Hi, i'm Francesco 👋
+### Hi, I'm Francesco 👋
  - Freelance.
  - Full Stack Developer and Project Manager.
  - Truly Passionate About How Things Work.

-I always like to find a better way to make the offline world interact with the online world, especially when is complex and in real time.
+I always like to find a better way to make the offline world interact with the online world, especially when is complex and in real-time.
 Facing the limits is a challenge that I set myself every day, exceeding them is more rewarding than mere monetary compensation.

-In my spare time, i contribute to the world of open source and mentor others to use best practices and avoid mistakes, i actively follow and contribute to [Agile Toolkit](https://github.com/atk4) a really exciting Low-code Framework for Web Apps in PHP.
+In my spare time, I contribute to the world of open source and mentor others to use best practices and avoid mistakes, I actively follow and contribute to [Agile Toolkit](https://github.com/atk4) a really exciting Low-code Framework for Web Apps in PHP.

 ### :book: Learning:
 - NodeJS